-Of about 2.5 million miles of U.S. energy pipelines, at least one small fraction has contributed to the arts, as an offbeat Texas sculptor in 1993 creatively adapted 96 inches to create a Houston jazz club’s iconic blue saxophone.
+Of about 2.5 million miles of U.S. energy pipelines, an offbeat Texas sculptor in 1993 creatively adapted 96 inches to create a Houston jazz club’s iconic blue saxophone.

 Wade and his crew of three transformed two 48-inch-wide sections of steel pipeline into a free-standing sculpture supported by a 25-foot-deep pylon for the opening of Billy Blues Bar & Grill.
 The Fabulous Thunderbirds played at the restaurant’s February 20 gala as the crowd admired Wade’s pipeline artwork, which has the same width as the 800-mile-long Alaskan pipeline.